Scale Groups: Edge labellings and scale groups, correspondences with self-replicating groups

 Self-replicating groups are residually finite because they act on rooted trees.
 Each such group,~$\Psr{P}$, preserves the levels of the tree and hence there is, for each~$d\geq0$, a homomorphism~$\pi_d : \Psr{P}\to \Isom(\treeqq^{(d)})$, where $\treeqq^{(d)}$ is the finite subtree of $\treeqq$ with depth~$d$.

-The correspondence $P\leftrightarrow \Psr{P}$ associates the finite groups $\pi_d(\Psr{P})$ with the scale group~$P$ with a given $P$-labelling of $E(\treeq)$.
+The correspondence $P\leftrightarrow \Psr{P}$ associates the finite groups $\pi_d(\Psr{P})$ with the scale group~$P$ and a given $P$-labelling of $\gr{E}\treeq$.
 These groups are not quotients of~$P$ but bear a similar relationship to $P$ as the residual field does to $\mathbb{Q}_p$ and will be called residue groups of~$P$.
-Residue groups are finite invariants of scale groups which will be used in the next section to distinguish between them. \begin{definition} The \emph{residue group} of $P\in\inftran$ is the permutation group on $\{0,\dots,q-1\}$ induced by the action of $\Psr{P}$ on level~$1$ of $\treeqq$, up to conjugation in $\Sym(q)$.
+Residue groups are finite invariants of scale groups and will be used in Section~\ref{sec:tree_rep} to distinguish between them. \begin{definition} The \emph{residue group} of $P\in\inftran$ is the permutation group on $\{0,\dots,q-1\}$ induced by the action of $\Psr{P}$ on level~$1$ of $\treeqq$, up to conjugation in $\Sym(q)$.
 The residue group of $P$ is denoted by $[P]$.